 Understanding the Forex Spread

-The Forex market has always differed from the New York Stock Exchange (for which trading historically took place in a physical space).
-The Forex market has always been virtual and functions more like the over-the-counter market for smaller stocks, where trades are facilitated by specialists called market-makers.
+The forex market differs from the New York Stock Exchange, where trading historically took place in a physical space.
+The forex market has always been virtual and functions more like the over-the-counter market for smaller stocks, where trades are facilitated by specialists called market makers.
 The buyer may be in London, and the seller may be in Tokyo.

 In practice, the specialist's work involves some degree of risk.
-It can happen, for example, that the specialist accepts a bid or buy order at a given price, but before he finds a seller, the currency's value increases.
+It can happen, for example, that the specialist accepts a bid or buy order at a given price, but before finding a seller, the currency's value increases.
 He is still responsible for filling the accepted buy order and may have to accept a sell order that is higher than the buy order he has committed to filling.

 The asking price for the currency pair won't be exactly 1.1532; it'll be a little more, perhaps 1.1534, which is the price you will pay for the trade.
-Meanwhile, the seller on the other side of the trade won't receive the full 1.1532 either; he'll get a little less, perhaps 1.530.
+Meanwhile, the seller on the other side of the trade won't receive the full 1.1532 either; she'll get a little less, perhaps 1.530.
 The difference between the bid and ask prices—in this instance 0.0004—is the spread.
 That's the profit that the specialist keeps for taking the risk and facilitating the trade.

-The Significance of the Spread
+The Cost of the Spread

 How to Manage and Minimize the Spread